Ritchie Home & Informal Hostel

 41 S 20th Street, Richmond IN 47374

 Directions: We are located in the first block south of US 40/National Road East.
 It is a one way street, with parking on the left side.
 Our’s is a pointy white house, red gate at the curb.
 Walk on in either the front or back door, the dogs will announce you.
 If you arrive during clinic hours, Kurt may not be available for immediate greetings.
-Make yourselves at home in the front room till he comes out, or go on upstairs to the room with your name on the door. (at the top of the stairs, turn right and there will be 3 guest rooms, one of them will have your name on it)
+Make yourselves at home in the front room till he or Amy comes out.

 Kurt’s phone: 765-277-0321